se-edu/guides/tutorials/javaFxPart2.md

         scrollPane.setVvalue(1.0);
         scrollPane.setFitToWidth(true);

-        // You will need to import `javafx.scene.layout.Region` for this. dialogContainer.setPrefHeight(Region.USE_COMPUTED_SIZE);
+        //You will need to import `javafx.scene.layout.Region` for this. dialogContainer.setPrefHeight(Region.USE_COMPUTED_SIZE);

         userInput.setPrefWidth(325.0);